bernhardAxonIvy/doc/source/engine-guide/getting-started/windows/configure.rst

 Configure the Engine
 --------------------

-Now, let's configure the Axon Ivy Engine with a licence and system database.
+Now, let's configure the Axon Ivy Engine with a license and system database.

-To start with that you must first request a valid Axon Ivy Engine licence.
+To start with that you must first request a valid Axon Ivy Engine license.
-Either you get a licence for your productive system through one of our sales personal or contact our support for time limited trial licences.
-If you do not have a licence you can skip this section and continue with the next section.
+Either you get a license for your productive system through one of our sales personal or contact our support for time limited trial licenses.
+If you do not have a license you can skip this section and continue with the next section.

 Moreover, you need to have a supported database server up and running with a database user that has the rights to create new databases.
 The configuration and